 Ill-health retirement for active members

-A member may be able to take immediate payment of their benefits, no matter what their age, if they are dismissed because of ill-health.
-To get an ill-health pension the member must have met the two years qualifying period, and:
+A member may be able to take immediate payment of their benefits, no matter their age (as long as they are below normal pension age), if they are dismissed because of ill-health.
+To get an ill-health pension the member must have been in the scheme for two years and the employer decides (after receiving an opinion from an Independent Registered Medical Practitioner) that:

-- The member is, as a result of ill-health or infirmity of mind or body, permanently incapable of discharging efficiently the duties of the employment they were engaged in
+- The member is, because of ill-health or infirmity of mind or body, permanently incapable of discharging efficiently the duties of the employment they were engaged in, and;

-- The member, as a result of ill-health or infirmity of mind or body, is not immediately capable of undertaking any gainful employment
+- The member, because of ill-health or infirmity of mind or body, is not immediately capable of undertaking any gainful employment.

 Before deciding whether to award an ill-health retirement, you must get the opinion of an IRMP.
 The IRMP must be registered with the General Medical Council and have a qualification in occupational health.